 Currently the penetration of IT, including the Internet, into people’s lives is dominated, paradoxically, by lack of choice and transparency.
 PIT is working on providing alternatives that are transparent and malleable by users together, in inclusive communities, where users are not just passive providers of data.
 In that sense PIT has an important mission in re-conceptualizing participation, while providing alternative ways of understanding and deploying IT.

 In order to develop the foundation for understanding alternative forms of thinking and supporting participation through IT, we emphasize the need for the encounter of humanistic and computer science traditions.
 To pursue this intellectual challenge PIT has brought together a team of researchers who come from aesthetic, cultural, practice-oriented as well as technological research disciplines.
 Furthermore, all of these have a track record of doing research through a combination of working theoretically, carrying out empirical studies and deploying technological experiments.

-PIT will establish a new interdisciplinary research foundation for Participatory IT and aim to position the center internationally as one of the top-five research groups in the field.
 At the strategic level, the goal will be pursued by advancing four positions of strength at Aarhus University:

 Participation lies at the root of democracy and of orderly, equitable societies.
 Participatory IT explores how and when to bring the values and practices of participatory processes into the design and use of IT.
 To pursue these goals PIT addresses a number of core research questions, including:

 Methodologically PIT does research in an iterative research process, which combines theory development, empirical studies, and analysis of design and use with explorative technology development.
 The themes function through seminars, talks, literature reading and discussions.
 Based on literature in the field, we work to develop and utilize an intermediate level of strong concepts that tie together theory and empirical findings within the themes.